 - Sym-Bionic Titan: Lance fits this almost to the point of parody.
 He's Tall, Dark, and Handsome, an aloof Chick Magnet has a Dark and Troubled Past, and is a near godsend on the battlefield.

 - Dr. Rusty Venture of The Venture Bros. is a bitter, miserable, savvy Deadpan Snarker super-genius with an incredibly traumatic childhood as a former boy adventurer.

-- Superboy in his Young Justice incarnation. he suffers from Cloning Blues and an increased temper as a result of being the clone of Superman and Lex Luthor.
+- The show's incarnation of Superboy.
+He suffers from Cloning Blues and an increased temper as a result of being the clone of Superman and Lex Luthor.
 His initial aloof relationship with Superman doesn't help, but he gets a lot better over time as seen in Season 2.

-- In season 2, it seems he passed the torch to Miss Martian.
+- In Season 2, it seems he passed the torch to Miss Martian.
 Once the bubbly moral center, she has become much more pragmatic in her psychic power usage and it led to her's and Superboy's breakup.
-She is crushed by guilt when she attacks Aqualad only to discover he is a Reverse Mole and she realizes what she's become.
+She is crushed by guilt when she attacks Aqualad only to discover he is The Mole and she realizes what she's become.